pyllyukko/harden.yml/ansible/README.md

 LXC tests
 ---------

+* In order to build Debian container in Slackware you need [debootstrap](https://slackbuilds.org/repository/14.2/system/debootstrap/)
+* It doesn't work the other way around, so it's not currently possible to build the Slackware container in Debian because it lacks Slackware's `pkgtools`

 In order to run the LXC tests (`lxc.yml`), you need to configure SSH as described in [this post](https://gauvain.pocentek.net/ansible-to-deploy-lxc-containers.html):

 ```